 Buy Arizona and New Mexico: 25 Scenic Side Trips from these fine retailers!

 SCENIC SIDE TRIPS BOOK LAUNCH CELEBRATIONS!

-Once the book is launched and available for purchase, you will be able to download maps based on the 25 original routes described in Rick’s book.
+The 25 free maps listed below are based on the 25 Interstate-alternative routes described in RoadTrip America Arizona and New Mexico: 25 Scenic Side Trips by Rick Quinn published in April, 2018.
 Users can edit these free RTA Custom Maps and add whatever attractions they wish to save for their own personal maps by creating a free account on RoadTripAmerica.com.
 The main route described in the book for each scenic route is provided in these downloadable maps and 3-4 of the the attractions found along this route are shown on the maps, additional attractions described in the book can be added to the maps.
 Almost all of the scenic routes described in Rick’s book have alternative sections, information about those sections are found in the book only.
-In advance of the public release of these routes on April 3rd, we have provided some sample routes below.

 Scenic Alternatives to Interstate 10